Your payment is processing, please refrain from

 So far, I have been delighted by the very encouraging feedback from our younger female guests and our senior members, which is enormously positive.
 Our dinner guests felt free to speak personally and gave heartfelt answers which allowed them to get to know each other, to bond and to learn from each other to gain different perspectives and new ideas and initiate working relationships.
 They tell us they have formed deeper human connections by sharing perspectives and personal stories in ways that are not as common on a day-to-day basis, and gained new insights into dealing with professional and personal challenges.

-We also recently held the successful inaugural NOW Breakfast as a part of the 2022 TMA National Conference, and I am delighted to announce that that we will be hosting an event at the 2023 TMA Australia Conference (15-16 August) in Melbourne.
+We also recently held the successful inaugural NOW Breakfast as a part of the 2022 TMA National Conference, and I am delighted to announce that that a NOW lunch will be part of the 2023 TMA Australia Conference (15-16 August) in Melbourne.
+More information here

 Stay up to date